newsuk/times-components-native/.github/CONTRIBUTING.md

 `storybook-static` folder that is synced to the `gh_pages` branch to demo the components in the web

-When the CI passes `packages:publish` will be run that uses [conventional commits](https://conventionalcommits.org/) to bump to the correct semver version, create a CHANGELOG and push to the `@times-components` org on npm

 ## Component categories

 When creating a new component you should specify the most suitable category in